 The school-wide statements report information about the school as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the school's assets, deferred outflows, liabilities, and deferred inflows.
+The statement of net position includes all of the school's assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

 The two school-wide statements report the school's net position and how it has changed.
-Net position - the difference between the school's assets, deferred outflows, liabilities, and deferred inflows - are one way to measure the school's financial health or position.
+Net position - the difference between the school's assets and liabilities - are one way to measure the school's financial health or position.

-- Over time, increases or decreases in the school's position is an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the overall health of the school, you need to consider additional non-financial factors such as changes in the school's enrollment and the condition of school buildings and other facilities.
+- Over time, increases or decreases in the school's assets are an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the overall health of the school, you need to consider additional non-financial factors such as changes in the school's enrollment and the condition of school buildings and other facilities.